4W4I5/Semester-5-Notes/OS/OS 29 August, 2023.md

 		- Execution of a batch of similar tasks or jobs in a sequence.
 	- **Characteristics:**
 	    - Jobs are collected, processed together, and results are obtained at the end.
+	    - Fixed the wasted time cause by scheduling and job setup time
 	    - Common in early mainframe systems.
 	    - Limited interactivity.
-	    - Used a Monitor which managed
+	    - Used a Monitor
+		    - Which Managed
-		    - Interrupt Processor
+			    - Interrupt Processing
 			    - Device Driver
 			    - Job Sequencing
 			    - Control language Interpretation
-		    -
+		    - A part of monitor was always stored in memory aka the Resident Monitor
+			    - The RM would have a branching instruction that would branch out the processor execution to the given job and after job completion/error would branch back into the RM

 - **Multi-programmed Systems**
 	- **Definition:**